-Taxonomy and Botany of Hetz's Japanese Holly
+Botany of Hetz's Japanese Holly

-Characteristics of the Shrub
+Features of the Shrub

-Its growth rate is moderate, and it is easily kept down to within the lower portion of that range with occasional pruning (shearing), if so desired.
+Ilex crenata Hetzii has an upright habit and grows to become 3 to 6 feet tall at maturity (with a similar width).
+Its growth rate is moderate, and it is easily kept down to within the lower portion of that range with occasional pruning if so desired.
 Not grown for its blossoms (which are small and white), it does nonetheless bloom in May.
-Flowers are succeeded by black berries (the horticulturally highbrow term is actually "drupes").
+Flowers are succeeded by black berries (horticulturists use the technical term, "drupes").

 Landscape designers like the fact that the relatively small leaves of Ilex crenata shrubs give them a fine texture, allowing for contrast with the coarser textures of many other shrubs.

-Planting Zones, Sun and Soil Requirements
+Planting Zones, Sun and Soil Needs

 Some gardeners grow the shrub in full sunshine, but Ilex crenata bushes tolerate shade just fine (berry production may be reduced, though).
 Regardless of the amount of light you give it, try to grow it in ground that drains well (although they are said to be plants that tolerate clayey soil).
 They prefer a soil pH that is acidic; otherwise, you may experience some yellowing of the leaves.

-Uses for Hetz's Japanese Holly in Landscaping
+Uses for Hetz's Japanese Holly in Landscaping, Care Tips

 This is a good plant for low-maintenance landscaping, requiring relatively little care.
 But if you have your heart set on berries, you will need to grow a male that will pollinate this female.
 Holly shrubs are dioecious.

-Since Ilex crenata 'Hetzii' is specifically a female cultivar, you can't just go out and get a male Hetz to complement it.
+Since Ilex crenata Hetzii is specifically a female cultivar, you can't just go out and get a male Hetz to complement it.
 So you will have to use a male of a different type of Ilex crenata.
 The following are examples of suitable cultivars listed as male: